Towards SMT Solver Stability via Input Normalization: Formalization

-Recall that scrambling consists of applying four operations: ($i$) reordering assertions; ($ii$) reordering operands of commutative operators; ($iii$) renaming symbols; and ($iv$) replacing anti-symmetric operators.
-For now, we ignore ($iv$), as it can easily be handled separately, as described in \Cref{sec:methodology}.
-We introduce some definitions to help with formalizing these notions.
+Recall that mutations include four operations: ($i$) reordering assertions; ($ii$) reordering operands of commutative operators; ($iii$) reordering and renaming symbols; and ($iv$) replacing anti-symmetric operators.
+We defer ($iv$) to the end of this section, as it can easily be handled separately.
+To formalize the others, we introduce some definitions.